dokku-alt/dokku-alt/README.md

 The username is just a name associated with a public key.
-The fingerprint of the key is sent so you can authenticate against the public key you might have for that user.
+The fingerprint of the key is sent so you can authenticate against the public key that you may have for that user.

 The repo contents are streamed into `STDIN` as an uncompressed archive (tar file).
 You can extract them into a directory on the server with a line like this in your receiver script: